-In May, 1936, elections in France brought to power a new coalition government, called the "Popular Front" – a coalition that included Communists – who were responding to the Soviet Union's new policy of allowing alliances with anti-fascists.
+In May 1936, elections in France brought to power a new coalition government.
+It was called the "Popular Front" and was a coalition that included Communists who were responding to the Soviet Union's new policy of allowing alliances with anti-fascists.
 After only a few days in office, France's new government announced its intentions to improve working conditions – which, along with wages in France, lagged behind other advanced industrialized nations.
 Labor leaders were emboldened by the Popular Front's victory.
 They were impatient and wanted to demonstrate their power, so they sent their workers out on strike, aggravating everyone but labor and the Left.

 Between Two Fires: Chapter III, "The Night of the Long Knives," Chapter IV, "Revenge for Adowa," by David Clay Large, 1990

 Frauen: German Women Recall the Third Reich, by Alison Owings, 1993

 Forty Ways to Look at Winston Churchill, by Gretchen Rubin, 2003

 Human Smoke: The Beginnings of World War II, the End of Civilization, by Nicholson Baker, 2008